dana-team/container-app-operator/README.md

 The `autoscaleConfig` is defined within a `CappConfig CRD` named `capp-config` in the namespaces of the controller.

-To modify the target values for the `autoscaler`, modify the existing `CappConfig` resource, in the namespace capp-operator-system with the desired values.
+To modify the target values for the `autoscaler`, modify the existing `CappConfig` resource, in the namespace container-app-operator-system with the desired values.

 The `autoscaleConfig` section of the `CappConfig` CRD specifies the scale metric types and their target values.